Discriminator-free Unsupervised Domain Adaptation for Multi-label Image Classification: Experiments

-We compare the proposed approach with existing state-of-the-art methods in terms of number of model parameters, mean Average Precision (mAP), average per-Class Precision (CP), average per-Class Recall (CR), average per-Class F1-score (CF1), average Overall Precision (OP), average overall recall (OR) and average Overall F1-score (OF1).
-Classical Multi-Label Image Classification (MLIC) methods are considered, as well as Domain Adaptation-based approaches (DA).
-Given the five considered datasets, \emph{i.e.}, AID, UCM, DFC15, GTA5 and Cityscapes, five experimental settings are considered, \emph{i.e.}, AID $\rightarrow$ UCM, UCM $\rightarrow$ AID, AID $\rightarrow$ DFC15, UCM $\rightarrow$ DFC15, and GTA5 $\rightarrow$ CityScapes.
+In our experiments, we report the number of model parameters, mean Average Precision (mAP), average per-Class Precision (CP), average per-Class Recall (CR), average per-Class F1-score (CF1), average Overall Precision (OP), average overall recall (OR) and average Overall F1-score (OF1).
+Given the seven considered datasets, \emph{i.e.}, AID, UCM, DFC, VOC, Clipart, Cityscapes and Foggycityscapes, seven experimental settings are considered, \emph{i.e.}, AID $\rightarrow$ UCM, UCM $\rightarrow$ AID, AID $\rightarrow$ DFC, UCM $\rightarrow$ DFC, VOC $\rightarrow$ Clipart, Clipart $\rightarrow$ VOC, Cityscapes $\rightarrow$ Foggy.
 For instance, AID $\rightarrow$ UCM indicates that during the training AID is fixed as the source dataset while UCM is considered as the target one.
 The results are reported on the testing set of the target dataset.